GravityKit/GravityView/readme.txt

 = develop =

+* Fixed: PHP notice when editing an entry in Gravity Forms that was created by user that no longer exists
-Fixed: Error activating on sites that use the Danish language
+* Fixed: Error activating on sites that use the Danish language

 = 2.14.0.1 on December 30, 2021 =